 Early Sumerian Advances

-The period after 3500 BC is known to historians as the Early Dynastic period of Mesopotamian history.
+The period after 3500 BCE is known to historians as the Early Dynastic period of Mesopotamian history.
 It saw Sumerian civilization increase in complexity and sophistication.
 In particular, writing made important advances.
 From the early pictograms, the script gradually became more abstract and stylized.
 It also became more linear, reflecting the use of the wedge-shaped styluses used to inscribe the clay tablets.

-By around 2500 BC the script had developed into classic Sumerian cuneiform writing, with which a subtle and varied literature, containing economic and administrative documents, letters, stories, prayers, hymns and so on was being committed to writing.
+By around 2500 BCE the script had developed into classic Sumerian cuneiform writing, with which a subtle and varied literature, containing economic and administrative documents, letters, stories, prayers, hymns and so on was being committed to writing.